COGNITIVE BEHAVIORAL THERAPY (CBT)

 I can help you pursue your goals, maintain your relationships, and be more present in your life.

-To disrupt the OCD cycle, I use Exposure and Response Prevention (ERP), a specialized form of Cognitive Behavioral Therapy (CBT).
-ERP has more scientific evidence behind it than any other treatment for OCD.
+Exposure and Response Prevention (ERP) is a specialized form of CBT with more scientific evidence behind it than any other treatment for OCD.
 For this reason, ERP is the “gold standard” treatment for OCD.
-In our work together, I'll help you take small, manageable steps to face your fears.
-I will also teach you response prevention strategies so you can resist your compulsions.
-This will help you reduce your fear and reclaim your life from OCD.
+ERP entails taking small, manageable steps to face your fears while practicing response prevention strategies so you can resist your compulsions.

 How It Works